Jeanette M. Acosta Memorial Scholarship campaign launched by UC Law SF La Raza to inspire future generations of law students.

 The Pasadena native’s tenacity—and her dedication to social justice—was evident during her years at the University of Southern California, where she graduated cum laude in 2008.
 She also founded a learning center for Mexican immigrant children in Hollister, California, and, as a Fulbright scholar, focused on improving education policy in Mexico.

 While earning her master’s in public policy from Harvard University, Jeanette continued her advocacy work for undocumented immigrants—co-founding the Ivy League Immigrant Rights Committee and serving as a graduate consultant with the U.S. Department of Education’s Office of Migrant Education.
-After graduating in 2012, she did stints with President Barack Obama’s 2012 re-election campaign, and then the United Farm Workers Foundation, before pursuing her law degree at UC Hastings as a Tony Patiño fellow.
+After graduating in 2012, she did stints with President Barack Obama’s 2012 re-election campaign, and then the United Farm Workers Foundation, before pursuing her law degree at UC Law SF as a Tony Patiño fellow.

-Jeanette earned further accolades at UC Hastings, receiving the Student Leader of the Year award in 2015; additionally, she worked as a legal extern for the Office of the Attorney General under Kamala Harris ’89 and with the U.S. District Court for the Central District of California.
+Jeanette earned further accolades at UC Law SF, receiving the Student Leader of the Year award in 2015; additionally, she worked as a legal extern for the Office of the Attorney General under Kamala Harris ’89 and with the U.S. District Court for the Central District of California.
 Jeanette was also active in student organizations, serving as the co-chair of La Raza Law Students Association and a Ms. JD fellow.
 After graduation, she worked as a judicial law clerk for the Honorable Anna Blackburne-Rigsby of the District of Columbia Court of Appeals.

 A student speaker at the 2016 commencement, Jeanette challenged her fellow graduates to consider their impact on the world.